NiallNiall/mhd-visuals/README.md

-# mhd-visuals
+# ombak
-Music Hackday Visualiser
+A sequencer in JS